George Zweig: Career

 Zweig proposed the existence of quarks at CERN, independently of Murray Gell-Mann, shortly after defending his PhD dissertation.
 Zweig dubbed them "aces", after the four playing cards, because he speculated there were four of them (on the basis of the four extant leptons known at the time).
 The introduction of the concept of quarks provided a cornerstone for particle physics.

 Like Gell-Mann, he realized that several important properties of particles such as baryons (e.g., protons and neutrons) could be explained by treating them as triplets of other constituent particles, with fractional baryon number and electric charge.
 Unlike Gell-Mann, Zweig was partly led to his picture of the quark model by the peculiarly attenuated decays of the φ meson to ρ π, a feature codified by what is now known as the OZI Rule, the "Z" in which stands for "Zweig".
 In subsequent technical terminology, ultimately Gell-Mann's quarks were closer to "current quarks", while Zweig's to "constituent quarks".
+Zweig encountered considerable resistance to his proposal, as he later recalled in an invited talk at the 1980 International Conference on Baryon Resonances in Toronto:

+The reaction of the theoretical physics community to the ace model was generally not benign.
+Getting the CERN report published in the form that I wanted was so difficult that I finally gave up trying.
+When the physics department of a leading University was considering an appointment for me, their senior theorist, one of the most respected spokesmen for all of theoretical physics, blocked the appointment at a faculty meeting by passionately arguing that the ace model was the work of a "charlatan."
+The idea that hadrons, citizens of a nuclear democracy, were made of elementary particles with fractional quantum numbers did seem a bit rich.
+This idea, however, is apparently correct.